-Automatic entitlement to help with help costs stops when you turn 19.
-You might still be entitled to help if your parent or guardian:
+Automatic entitlement to help with NHS health costs usually stops when you reach age 19.

-- has a Tax Credit Exemption Certificate and gets Child Tax Credit payments for you, or
+- an NHS Tax Credit Exemption Certificate and gets Child Tax Credit payments for you

-- is in receipt of a qualifying benefit or exemption and is receiving a Child Tax Credit payment for you, or
+- is in receipt of a qualifying benefit or exemption and is receiving a Child Tax Credit payment for you

-You might need to show evidence when claiming help with health costs.
-This can be:
+You may need to show evidence when claiming help with health costs.

-- your parent or guardian's Tax Credit award notice that includes you as a child dependant and shows their income is not more than £15,276, or
+- your parent or guardian's Tax Credit award notice that includes you as a child dependant and shows their income is not more than £15,276

-- your parent or guardian's qualifying benefit award letter and their Tax Credit award notice that includes you as a child dependant, or
+- your parent or guardian's qualifying benefit award letter and their Tax Credit award notice that includes you as a child dependant

-- your parent or guardian's Universal Credit statement that includes payment for a dependant and proof you are a full-time student.
+- your parent or guardian's Universal Credit (UC) statement that includes payment for you as a dependant

-If you’re not covered by a benefit or exemption, you can apply for help through the NHS Low Income Scheme by completing a HC1 application
+If you’re not covered by a benefit or exemption, you can apply for help through the NHS Low Income Scheme by completing an HC1 application.